turingschool/backend-curriculum-site/module2/lessons/sql_refresher.md

 #### SELECT FROM LIMIT

-* All of the information on the `stations` table.
+* All of the information on the `merchants` table.
-* Max, min, and mean temp from the `conditions` table.
+* Max, min, and mean unit_price from the `items` table.
-* `id`, `start_station_id`, and `duration` of five trips.
+* `id`, `merchant_id`, and `description` of five items.

 #### WHERE

-* Trips that started at the station with an id of 2.
+* Items that have a merchant with an id of 12334284.
-* Stations that have a `dock_count` of 15.
+* Items that have a `unit_price` of 800.
-* id, date, and precipitation for conditions with more than 1 inch of precipitation.
+* id, unit price, and description for items more expensive than 800.

 #### max/min/count/average

-* Duration of the longest trip.
+* All information about the oldest Merchant.
-* Duration of the shortest trip.
+* All information about the newest Merchant.
-* Average `dock_count` at a station.
+* Average items `unit_price` for a merchant.
-* Highest `dock_count` at a station.
+* Highest items `unit_price` for a merchant.
-* Count of days with no rain.
-* Name/`dock_count` of the station with the most docks.
+* Name of the merchant with the most items.
-* Id, start station id, and duration of the longest trip.
+* Id, merchant id, and description of the most expensive item.
-* Id, start station id, and duration of the shortest trips.
+* Id, merchant id, and description of the least expensive item.

 #### JOIN

-* Name of the station where the longest trip started.
+* Name of the category that has the most merchants.
-* Name of the stations where the shortest trips started.
+* Name of the category that has the least merchants.

 #### GROUP

-* Count of trips started at each station.
+* Count of items for each merchant.
 * Count of trips ended at each station.
-* Count of trips started on days with more than an inch of precipitation.
+* Count of items created after 1993-09-29.

 #### ORDER

-* Top five stations with the most trips started.
+* Top five merchants with the most items.
-* Top five stations with the most trips ended.
+* Top five most expensive items .
-* Least popular start station.
+* Least popular merchant (by item count).
-* `mean_temperature` and `precipiation` on the five dates with the most trips.
+* `name` for on the five merchants with the most items.

 ## Additional Resources